rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 on `Baz` and the `Foo` trait implemented on `Baz` in scope, we could call the `f` method in `Foo` by using `Foo::f(&b)` since we wouldn't have to disambiguate from the `Bar` trait.

+We could also have called the `f` defined directly on `Baz` by using `Baz::f(&b)`, but since that definition of `f` is the one that gets used by default when we call `b.f()`, it's not required to fully specify that implementation if that's what we want to call.

 ### Supertraits to Use One Trait's Functionality Within Another Trait